ABOUT OUR TEAM

-Executive Vice President of Finance Julie Iaquinto has been with the PA Wilds Center since its founding.
+Chief Financial Officer Julie Iaquinto has been with the PA Wilds Center since its founding.
 Julie founded the Center's Finance Department and oversees the nonprofit’s finances, grants management and human resources.
 Julie has lived her entire life in the PA Wilds.
 Prior to joining the PA Wilds Center, she operated an accounting business for many years serving clients from diverse fields across the public and private sectors.
 Julie has more than a decade of experience working with nonprofit organizations, including PA Travel and Tourism, PA Route 6 Alliance, Potter County Education Council, Education Council of the Upper Allegany, and Potter County Visitors Association.
 She has also helped set up and establish both for-profit and nonprofit startups.

 Entrepreneurial Ecosystem Director

 LaKeshia started with PA Wilds Center in 2017 providing outreach services for the Wilds Cooperative of PA and youth entrepreneurship programming in area schools.
 She quickly grew into communications roles with the organization and became a full-time staff member in 2018.
 LaKeshia became Communications Director in 2020 and Entrepreneurial Ecosystem Director in 2021.
 She now oversees the PA Wilds entrepreneurial ecosystem, which includes the Wilds Cooperative of PA business network and related partnerships, programs and services.
-One of the Center’s first hires, LaKeshia has specialized in outreach and communications efforts for the nonprofit, overseeing paid and volunteer content contributors, as well as internal communications and public relations.
+One of the Center’s first hires, LaKeshia has specialized in outreach and communications efforts for the nonprofit, overseeing content contributors, as well as internal communications and public relations.
 A PA Wilds native, LaKeshia earned dual degrees in Political Science and Art from Lock Haven University and worked in journalism before transitioning to the nonprofit sector.